Rob-the-Analyst/Covid-19-Project/README.md

 ### 1.2 Key Information Selected
 * Total global vaccinations
 * Top countries for vaccine doses
-* Vaccine Manufacturers by Country
+* Vaccine manufacturers by Country
 * Total vaccinations in the UK
 * Second doses in the UK